top of page

 • Can fellows initiate secondments with institutions outside Hungary or within their home country?

 Secondment and interdisciplinary training opportunities will be offered by a wide and evolving range of Implementing and Associated partners in Hungary and abroad.
+Each selected fellow must complete one mandatory international secondment.
+Additionally, fellows have the flexibility to undertake further secondments with implementing partners or non-academic associated partners, depending on their research interests and career goals.
+They may choose secondments at implementing academic partners in Hungary to strengthen interdisciplinary collaborations or at associated industry partners to develop an entrepreneurial mindset and gain specialized skills.
 Please note that becoming an Associated Partner requires a formal Partnership Agreement to be signed prior to accepting fellows for secondments.

 • Are there specific partner institutions or organizations already affiliated with the program?